Mohammed-Saeed111/simple-crud-app-backend/README.md

-# 🧩 Simple CRUD App - Backend
+# 🧩 CRUD App - Backend

 A basic **CRUD (Create, Read, Update, Delete)** API built with **Node.js** and **Express**.
 This backend app provides RESTful endpoints to manage user data (or any resource) and can be easily connected to a frontend or tested using tools like Postman.